sailingnumbers/ArmPL.jl/README.txt

   This account is a private GitHub account.
 Package naming tries to follow best Julia Language Community practices.
-All registered trademarks, copyrigths and intellectual property rights belong to their respected owners.
+All registered trademarks, copyrights and intellectual property rights belong to their respected owners.